Dragon1 Standard: Architecture

 3. An architecture of a structure or a system is the total concept of a structure or a system, containing constructive, operative, and decorative concepts.
 Buildings, enterprises, and humans share the same concept of architecture.

 4. A concept is defined as an approach abstracted from its implementation.
-Walking, sleeping, moving, spiraling against vortex shedding, and self-service are examples of concepts.
+Examples of concepts are walking, sleeping, moving, spiraling against vortex shedding, and self-service.

-5. A principle is defined as the enforced way something, like a concept works, and produces results.
+5. A principle is defined as the enforced way something, like a concept, works and produces results.
 A principle at the logical level states the core elements that are arranged or collaborated.
-At the physical level, it states the components and at the implementational level, it states the technical products.
+At the physical level, it states the components; at the implementational level, it states the technical products.

 Dragon1 Core Meta Model

 It shows the 35 most important entity classes and their relationships.
-You can find all the entity classes that are mentioned here.
-Every one of these 10 entity classes is defined in the Glossary of Terms, containing over 300 terms.
+You can find all the entity classes mentioned here.
+Every one of these ten entity classes is defined in the Glossary of Terms, containing over 300 terms.
 All these terms can be used here on the platform to model any architecture.

 Architectural Styles

-For building and landscape architects it also goes that they define their style of architecture and type of structure, like a church, bridge, office building, hotel, opera, shopping mall, park or garden.
-For their type of structure, they know of many, many, architectural styles and types of structures.
-And they like to mix up and blend those types into a unique one.
+Building and landscape architects also go that they define their style of architecture and type of structure, like a church, bridge, office building, hotel, opera, shopping mall, park, or garden.
+They know of many architectural styles and types of structures for their type of structure.
+They like to mix and blend those types into a unique one.

 Take, for instance, Central Park in New York.
-That is a great unique successful combination of all kinds of architectural landscape styles and park types.
+That is a unique, successful combination of architectural landscape styles and park types.
 You might want to look around on the internet and read the fantastic story about how it was designed and approved by the public and finally built.
 Great story.

 Gothic Architecture